-1.10.1 The standard media metering valve used on BNP Pressure Cabinets is the GritWizardTM abrasive metering Valve, suitable for all media types.
-Refer to GritWizardTM Operations Manual 31199.
+1.10.1 The standard media metering valve used on BNP Pressure Cabinets is the GritWizardTM Metering Valve, suitable for all media types.

 1.11 Blasting Media

 1.11.1 Always use media specifically manufactured for blasting and that are compatible with the surface being blasted.
 Media produced for other applications may be inconsistent in size and shape, contain particles that could jam the media metering valve, or cause irregular wear.
 Always obtain the safety data sheet (SDS) for the blasting media prior to blasting and identify material being removed by blasting, paying particular attention to worker health risks and presence of any hazardous/toxic substances.